 So you decided you’re moving to Britain, awesome!
 I’m inspired by living in Britain.
 It’s a big lifestyle change that moves me closer to living the way I want with more accessibility to what’s important to me.

 Is England different from the US?
-Absolutely.
-At the same time, life in Britain has enough similarities to American culture to make it easier to feel at home, than let’s say a country where you don’t know the language.
+Absolutely!
+At the same time, life in Britain has enough similarities to American culture to make it easier to feel at home, than a country where you don’t know the language.
 Of course regional accents and native expressions may still throw you, so be prepared for a bit of a learning curve.

 You can either feel overwhelmed or you can decide to enjoy the differences.
-Quality of life, countless historical and cultural jewels plus the opportunity to easily pop over to Europe are some of the many advantages you’ll grow to appreciate.
+Quality of life, countless historical and cultural jewels plus the opportunity to easily pop over to Europe are some of the many advantages you’ll grow to appreciate like I have.

 What to Expect When Moving to Britain:

 Housing is generally as expensive as the US.
-There are bargains and then there is London.
-But comparing most expensive cities to live in, New York ranks more expensive this year at #9 than London at #24 .
+There are bargains and then there is London!
+But comparing most expensive cities to live in, New York ranks as more expensive this year at #9 with London at #24 .

 If you’re American, be prepared to bring cash if you want to buy a home.
 If you’re eligible, a mortgage may be obtained if you’ve resided in the UK for 2 years, have permanent residence status, a UK job and a UK bank account.